 Best comedy clubs in Los Angeles

-This intimate 1940s-era theater is now the best place to see A-list comedians and storytellers.
-When comics like Sarah Silverman, Tig Notaro or Patton Oswalt aren’t doing stand-up, you might see live podcast tapings by Paul F. Tompkins or Paul Scheer.
+This intimate 1940s-era theater is one of the best place to see A-list comedians and storytellers.
+When comics like Sarah Silverman, Tig Notaro or Patton Oswalt aren’t doing stand-up, you might see live podcast tapings by Paul F. Tompkins or Paul Scheer, or long-form improv from Thomas Middleditch and Ben Schwartz.
 Some nights, the comics turn the stage over to (or share it with!) singer-songwriter performances.
 The ticketing system can be confusing for first-timers: Your advance purchase buys you an unassigned seat; if you want to be in the front row, you’ll need to check in at the club hours in advance to claim your spot.

 The flagship of the Improv chain is one of the most legendary clubs in Los Angeles, maybe the country.
 It’s not just a club, it’s a scene.
 On any given night you can walk in to see one of your favorite comics sitting at the bar and the main room acts are never a let-down.
-Comedians such as Dane Cook, Louis C.K. and Steve Byrne have all been known to make appearances.
-When you go to see a comic perform at the Improv, you know they're bringing their best and delivering the goods.
 Come early as seats do fill up fast.
 Next door, at the Lab, catch some of the finest up-and-coming talent in the industry.
-The shows are an eclectic mix of experimental and independently-produced, often boasting appearances by well known and respected comedians.
+The shows, which require a two-drink minimum, are an eclectic mix of experimental and independently-produced, often boasting appearances by well-known and respected comedians.

 This Sunset Strip staple is where Dave Chappelle and Dane Cook once had a competition to see who could perform the longest.
 It’s also where an audience member captured Michael Richards’ racist rant on video.
-In a nutshell, the Laugh Factory is where to go if you want to see comedy celebrities.
+In a nutshell, the Laugh Factory is where to go if you want to see comedy celebrities, for better or worse.
 The round, glowing orange sign has become an iconic image of L.A. comedy.
 You’ll need to spring for VIP tickets to guarantee a seat.

 Watching comedy at the Ha Ha Cafe Club in North Hollywood is like sitting back and relaxing in your own living room.
 It's one of the most comfortable rooms in town.
 Stop by to see fresh faces trying out new material.
 There’s a no-pressure vibe and, while they do drop by on the odd occasion, don’t expect to see any celebrities here.

 This Pasadena establishment has been a mainstay in the comedy scene since 1960.
 Surreptitiously located near a dumpster in an alley off of a one-way street, the spot has welcomed everyone from George Carlin to George Lopez over the years.
-The club's $7 for seven comics showcase every Thursday night may just be one of the best deals in L.A.
 A two-drink minimum is enforced, plus dinner is now on offer; if you eat before the show you’ll get saved preferred seats in the intimate theater.
-The Ice House has two showrooms and even serves the community it its own way by hosting a comedy traffic school to make you laugh while working off a ticket; the fee includes a pair of tickets to an upcoming show at the House as well.

 You can stop in at about any time of night, any day of the week and see comics at all levels at this Burbank club.
-From established names (Jeff Garlin and Andy Dick have recurring gigs here) to comedians just breaking into the game.
 Parking is simple and free in a complex right next door.
 There are typically multiple shows going on in the different rooms and the waitstaff is friendly and efficient as they bring drinks and a full food menu.
 Flappers is spacious, and the 1920s ambience brings its own special vibe conducive to watching comedy.